troycomi/snakemake-training/3_wildcards/README.md

 ```
 but how do we get the url?
 We don't want to set it as input since that would
 cause a missing input exception during DAG building.
 We need to use another
 directive, `params`.
-Params are additional string inputs to rules.
-Because
+Params are additional, non-file, string inputs to rules.
-output wildcards are always evaluated first, we can use the same wildcards
+Because output wildcards are always evaluated first, we can use the same
-in our url param:
+wildcards in our url param:
 ```python
     params:
         url='/{sample}_STARRseq_rep{replicate}_{read}.fastq.gz'